onattech/Expense-Tracker/README.md

 ## Expense Tracker

 I have recoded Brad Traversy's Expense Tracker available [here](https://github.com/bradtraversy/vanillawebprojects/tree/master/expense-tracker) from scratch with no innerHTML but innerText instead and added Arabic language support.
+Figma design files are also included above.